86Box/docs/settings/ports.rst

 LPT1-4
 ^^^^^^

-The check box (left) enables emulation of the specified parallel port.
+The check box (left) enables emulation of the corresponding parallel port.
 Any ports not provided by the machine's motherboard will be emulated as generic ISA or VLB parallel cards.

 .. note:: The LPT4 port is not widely supported.
-It is located at I/O port 0268h.
+It is located at I/O port 268h.

-The dropdown (middle) selects an emulated device to connect to the parallel port:
+The dropdown (middle) selects an emulated device to connect to the parallel port; click |clear| to search for devices.
+The following devices are supported:

 * **None:** no device connected.
 * **Disney Sound Source:** sound device with a resistor ladder DAC (digital-to-analog converter) and FIFO, supported by many games.